kshuravi/Khalida_Portfolio/README.md

 * Predicting a client's probability of churning their credit card account and providing possible solutions to acquire more customers

 # [Mobile Price Classification](https://github.com/kshuravi/Mobile_Price_Classification)
 * Use of Logistic Regression, Decision Trees and Clustering algorithms to solve the given problem.
-Comparison of the accuracy scores and ROC curves are shown
+Comparison of the accuracy scores and AUC curves are shown

 ![](images/ram_vs_px_height.png)
 ![](images/dt_vs_logistic_auc_curve.png)